Armored Heart: Tamed Soul

 Her opponent followed, and she grunted as his shoulder slammed into her chest, and tumbled into the sand.
 Trying to recover, she rolled to her feet, only to have the end of the pole pointed at her throat.
 “My kill,” he crowed, and she slumped.

 “Four to my seventeen,” he said, clapping Celia’s back.
-“That’s more than most of the heralds can take, so count yourself proud!”
+“That’s more than most of the Heralds can take, so count yourself proud!”
 Chimes echoed along the manor grounds, and Damian turned toward the rest of the practice grounds.
 “All right, you lot!
 Let’s hit the Grotto, and I expect to see you all back here after lunch!”
 The assembled Heralds responded with a tired cheer, heading into the barracks with spirits high despite the hours they’d just spent working their bodies hard.

 They had proven to be remarkably good company off the practice grounds too.
 Gella’s fascination with mind control didn’t extend to her brother and his force, though a few of them admitted that the mage had taken them under control for therapeutic reasons, and strictly on a temporary basis.

-While Gella’s ideas on the sanctity of the mind ended with her treasures, her relaxed idea of sexuality did not.
-Of the ten Heralds there were four men, five women, and one elf that had simply laughed at the question.
+While Gella’s ideas on the sanctity of the mind ended with her Treasures, her relaxed idea of sexuality did not.
+Of the ten Heralds there were four men, five women, and one androgynous elf that had simply laughed at the question.
 And by her third day visiting their barracks, she had seen every last one of them naked at least once.

 Sighing, mentally preparing herself for what she’d find, Celia followed the Heralds in, through the door she’d ignored, and into the Grotto itself.
 Steam billowed towards her, and the rocks that made up the walls were damp.
 Hot springs were always welcome to a traveling mercenary, but to have so many of them here was… well, fairly normal for Gella, she had to admit.

 There was a bar, too, and a stage.
 The place looked like a tavern you’d find anywhere, as long as you ignored the stone walls, vast pools of water, and naked patrons.
 Damian had explained that the stage was Tabby’s idea.
-Apparently, the cat girl enjoyed putting on shows for the Heralds.
+Apparently, the cat-girl enjoyed putting on shows for the Heralds.
 Given that it was Tabby, Celia had little difficulty imagining just what kind of shows they were.

 There were attendants, which was admittedly somewhat unusual for a tavern.
 Men and women that handed out towels, and offered massages while the Heralds bathed.
-They were hired from Wand’s Reach, for their ‘special skills,’ as Damian had jokingly put it.
+They were hired from Wand’s Reach, for their special skills, as Damian had jokingly put it.
 Given that each attendant walked around in short robes, Celia didn’t have too much trouble imagining what those skills were.

 She slipped out of her clothes, and sank into a pool with a long groan of pleasure.
-It had been strange at first to strip in front of so many people, but modesty simply didn’t seem to be a concern for the heralds, and it was easy to accept that after training with them.
+It had been strange at first to strip in front of so many people, but modesty simply didn’t seem to be a concern for the Heralds, and it was easy to accept that after training with them.
 They looked at her naked body not out of lust, but out of appreciation, eyes trailing over muscles instead of her chest, and treating the scars as the symbols of stories they were.

 “Mind if I join you, Celia?”
 Damian asked.
 Celia cracked an eye open and glanced at him before nodding.
 She was the only one he asked, and despite all of his efforts to integrate her into the group, she appreciated that he didn’t push on this.

 Damian shed his armor with the ease of long practice, placing into a no-space ring he wore much like his sister’s.
-Perhaps the attitude towards scars the heralds had came from him - after all, his body was practically covered in them.
+Perhaps the attitude towards scars the Heralds had came from him – after all, his body was practically covered in them.
 Mundane red lines, strange spell-marks, burns, and even fangs and claws.
 “What’s the worst thing you ever had to face off against?”
 Celia asked, nodding towards his marred flesh.

 Damian ran his fingers through his short silver hair.
 He looked thoughtful as he slipped out of his underclothes, then vanished them as well.
 “A minotaur.
 Twice my height of pure rage, and a greataxe the size of a horse cart.”
 He turned his arm toward Celia, raising it to show off the scar.
 Celia winced at the smell.
 “Right… right,” he laughed.
 “Show off after I’m cleaned up.”